 Prior to joining YAP, Alan was an assistant treasurer at Chemical Bank in New York where he started off as an installment loan officer and was a leader of the bank’s merger implementation team when Chemical Bank merged with Manufacturer’s Hanover in 1991.
 He originally hails from Rochester, NY and attended Long Island’s Hofstra University.
 Alan is married and has a son, two step sons and a step daughter.

-Dorienne J. Silva, MSW, is Deputy CEO, President of Southeast Programs and President of International Relations and Development with Youth Advocate Programs, Inc. (YAP).
+Dorienne J. Silva, MSW, is Chief Operating Officer and oversees International Relations and Development with Youth Advocate Programs, Inc. (YAP).
 As Deputy CEO, Ms. Silva leads YAP's elite National Leadership Team responsible for strategic planning, coordinating operational and business functions, building and facilitating collaborative working teams, and pursuing business efficiencies, best practices and program innovation.
 Intricately involved in YAP's human resources and personnel matters, she also informs and assists Board members with their critical responsibilities.
 As President of the Southeast region, she manages diverse youth, family advocacy and behavioral health programs across seven states overseeing all personnel, policy, quality compliance, media/marketing, and fiscal concerns.
 Proficient in cross-cultural communication, for eleven years she has also led YAP’s international programs including facilitating the autonomous constitution of YAP Ireland as an organization.
 Successful international initiatives championed by Ms. Silva include collaborating across 5 continents to explore best practices in engaging disconnected youth, informing policy reforms favoring juvenile deinstitutionalization and community-based programming, and partnering with local stakeholders in launching pilot projects modeled on YAP’s wraparound/advocacy model.

 A 20 year plus veteran with YAP, Ms. Silva's other organizational leadership roles include serving as Vice-President of the New Jersey, Texas, Florida and South Carolina programs.
 She has over 25 years combined direct social service practice, management and policy experience including her top leadership roles with New Jersey's Governor’s Committee on Children's Services Planning and the former cabinet-level Department of the Public Advocate.
 She has also worked with La Casa de Don Pedro, Inc. in Newark, New Jersey, PROCEED, Inc. in Elizabeth, New Jersey, the Department of Social Services in San Juan, Puerto Rico and Catholic Big Sisters, Manhattan Family Court in New York City.
 Her service to these organizations ranged from advocacy on behalf of youth and families to developing and managing programs for at-risk youth.
 Dorienne brings a unique cultural understanding to YAP and the families served.
 Born in Puerto Rico, she fluently speaks and writes both English and Spanish.
 She holds an MSW from Rutgers University and a BA in Psychology from the University of Puerto Rico.